390th Electronic Combat Squadron: Electronic Warfare

 The squadron conducted replacement training from, 1 July 1974 – c.
 18 August 1976.
 It trained EF-111A Raven aircrews in electronic countermeasures from, 15 December 1982 – 4 August 1992.
 The 390th again saw combat when it jammed radar sites during the invasion of Panama in December 1989, and the Gulf War from, 17 January 1991 – 6 March 1991.
 The 390 FS also deployed aircraft and aircrews to Turkey and Saudi Arabia from, 10 January–c.
 11 September 1992.

 It was redesignated the 390th Electronic Combat Squadron again on 27 September 2010.
 The squadron was located at Naval Air Station Whidbey Island, Washington and flew EA-6B Prowlers alongside VAQ-129.
 The last flight of the unit in the Prowler took place on 9 July 2014 as the squadron transitioned to the EA-18G Growler.

+On May 17th 2026, 2 EA-18G Growlers from the Squadron crashed into each other midair during the Gunfighters Skies Air Show hosted at Mountain Home Air Force Base in Idaho.
+All 4 crew members ejected safety from both planes and landed in stable condition on the ground with both planes impacting the ground and exploding, causing a bush fire.